elastic/integrations/packages/cloud_security_posture/docs/README.md

 * `access_key_id`: The first part of the access key.
 * `secret_access_key`: The second part of the access key.

-For more details see [AWS Access Keys and Secret Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+For more details refer to [AWS Access Keys and Secret Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 #### Use temporary security credentials